ChristianWLang/connect-four/README.md

 #### Concepts:
 - Games can be represented in bits (usually)
   - For Connect Four, the bit representation could look something like a: 7x6x2 = 84 binary vector of ones and zeros.
-Where 7x6 represents the board's dimensions, and x3 represents the potential for a given space to have one of your pieces in it ([1, 0]), no piece in it ([0, 0]), or one of the opponent's pieces in it ([0, 1]).
+Where 7x6 represents the board's dimensions, and x3 represents the potential for a given space to have one of your pieces in it ([1, 0]), no piece in it ([0, 0]), or one of the opponent's pieces in it ([0, 1])
+- The Most effective way (at current time) to traverse a zero-sum, fully deterministic, perfect information game is by tree search